 Oquirrh Lake Amenities

-Boats are available for checkout by residents at the Beach Club with an amenity card in one and a half hour increments.
+Boats are available for checkout by residents at the Beach Club with an amenity card in one-and-a-half-hour increments.
 Boats must be captained at all times by a resident that is 14 years of age or older.
 Residents must be two years or older to ride in a boat.
 Guests must be accompanied by a resident 18 years of age or older.
 All boats must be returned by the scheduled daily close time.
 Please note that no boats will be checked out at 8:00 pm, and all watercraft must be returned by 9:00 pm.
-Boat checkouts are available on a first-come, first-serve basis and no guests are allowed at this time.
+Boat checkouts are available on a first-come, first-served basis.

 4690 W Daybreak Pkwy